 Create a Job

-From there, it's your choice if you want to keep doing the indie thing or if you want to parlay your experience into a good resume to send to a larger promotion company.
-And yes, this course of action can be repeated for just about any music career.
+From there, it's your choice if you want to keep doing the indie thing or if you want to parlay your experience into a slot at a promotion company or with a more established individual promoter.
+And yes, this course of action can be repeated for just about any musical profession.

 So let's say in the above example, our promoter can't find any promotion work, and no one in town is playing any music he can convince people to buy a ticket to see.
-Maybe there's a record store that needs a product buyer for the genre of music you know the best.
-That might be your "in."
-While working at the record store, you will get to know label reps and people from the local music scene.
+Maybe he should shift his focus somewhat.
+Perhaps there's a record store that needs a product buyer for the genre of music he knows the best.
+That might be his "in."
+While working at the record store, he will get to know label reps and people from the local music scene.

 If there's no record store in your town, try finding venues: clubs or concert halls where you could work the door, or tend bar.
 Music clubs are where the action really happens anyway, so any foot-in-the-door opportunity will introduce you to people you want to make connections with.